Lil Wayne looks to put the rap game six feet under with the release of “Funeral.“

 HONORABLE MENTION.
 LINE EM’ UP “Line Em’ Up” is “A Milli 2.0,” to me.
-On it, Wayne spits braggadocios/reckless/cocky/violent/punchline-heavy/zany/gassed up bars utilizing flows that are ungodly and deliveries that are beyond animated.
-Oh, by the way, the instrumental to the track has tons of bass and epic vibes.
+On the song, Lil Wayne spits braggadocios/reckless/cocky/violent/punchline-heavy/zany/gassed up bars utilizing rap flows that are ungodly.
+Oh, by the way, the instrumental to the song has tons of bass and epic vibes attached to it.

 5. KNOW YOU KNOW

-Do you know what I’ve been noticing in hip-hop as of late? a trend of rappers dropping songs that feature beats that are on some spooky trap s**t.
-“Know You Know” features a spooky trap beat, and over it, Lil Wayne and 2 Chainz drop scary bars about spoiling hoes, snatching hoes up, and giving hoes clearances to open up boxes of cereal that aren’t theirs (OK, maybe they didn’t talk about hoes opening up cereal boxes that aren’t theirs, but I wanted to bring awareness to atrocities like that).
+“Know You Know” features a spooky trap beat.
+Over it, Lil Wayne and 2 Chainz drop scary bars about spoiling hoes, snatching hoes up, and giving hoes clearances to open up boxes of cereal that aren’t theirs (OK, maybe they didn’t talk about hoes opening up cereal boxes that aren’t theirs; however, I wanted to bring awareness to atrocities like that).

 4. TRUST NOBODY

 I hate saying s**t like this, but we need to start appreciating Lil Wayne while he’s still on this earth.
 Though his buzz isn’t as big as it used to be, he’s still a living legend that deserves to be applauded for his contributions to the rap game.
 To me, “Trust Nobody” is the kind of song that will remind you to appreciate him.